 Mark navigated the 6,000 plus player field with deftness.
 With ten players to go, Mark had just six big blinds at one point.
 Yet he survived to make the November Nine.

-He entered the 2013 final table 8th place in chips, but would bust out in a disappointing 9th place.
+He entered the 2013 final table 8th place in chips, but would bust out in a disappointing 9th place, but still good for $733,224.
 Newhouse has said his early exit, was “more disappointing than he thought it would be,” and wished not to talk about the tournament to friends or admiring fans.

 In 2004, “Action” Dan Harrington made it to the final table of the World Series of Poker Main Event for the second year in a row.
 It was thought to be an unmatchable feat – particularly given the increasingly large Main Event fields.